ucsb-cs184-f24/team02-bathroom/team/megumi-ondo/README.md

 ## Recommendations for Improvement
 Based on the feedback gathered from participants, the following improvements are suggested:\

-## Enhance Review Submission Process:\
+### Enhance Review Submission Process:\

-Provide a brief on-screen instructional message or tooltips explaining how to leave a review after rating a bathroom.\
 Confirmations: Once a user posts a review, provide a confirmation message or visual indicator to reassure them their review was submitted successfully.
 ## Bathroom Search Features:

-While the current location and rating-based search features work well, users expressed interest in adding a cleanliness rating or overall user feedback score to help them make better decisions when choosing a bathroom.
+While the current location and rating-based search features work well, users expressed interest in adding a cleanliness rating.
-## UI Enhancements:

-Improve the visibility of buttons and key actions in the app, such as "rate this bathroom" or "post a review."\
-Provide clearer feedback on the status of actions (e.g., a success or error message when submitting a review).\
-Acceptance Criteria (Definition of Done)

-# Future Trajectory
+# Overall
 ## Lessons Learned:
 The evaluation uncovered key insights into areas where the app's usability can be improved.
 Specifically, users appreciate the search and review functionalities but need clearer guidance and better feedback when interacting with the app.